Installation

 NODE_MODULE_VERSION 83.
 Please try re-compiling or re-installing

-This means tree-sitter was installed for another Node version.
-This can occur when you update Node, or when you use a Node version manager (like nvm) and switched versions.
+means that tree-sitter was installed for another Node.js version.
+This may occur when you update Node.js, or when you use a Node.js version manager (like nvm) and switched versions.

-Solution: run npm rebuild -g --force.
-This will recompile all binary addons for your current Node version.
+Solution: Run npm rebuild -g --force.
+This will recompile all binary addons for your current Node.js version.

 Could not find Python/Visual Studio/CC installation

-When installing Dolos, some native modules need to be build using node-gyp, which requires Python and a compiler (Visual Studio on Windows).
-For example: if you don't have Python available on your system, you will get the following error when installing Dolos:
+node-gyp must build some native modules when installing Dolos.
+This requires Python and a compiler (Visual Studio on Windows).
+For example, you get the following error when installing Dolos and Python is not installed on your system:

 npm ERR! gyp ERR! find Python